What do the clubs say they stand for?

 Julia Gillard was another prime minister that seemed to be attracted to the Bulldogs.
 As a British migrant and a former industrial lawyer, the Bulldogs' image perhaps reminded her of herself.
 Certainly, the Bulldog's felt that she was the type of person that personified their image so they made her the club's number 1 ticket holder.

 The success in gaining funding from Howard and Gillard seemed to make the Bulldogs believe that the welfare model was the best way to improve their financial bottom line.
-Reflecting this fact, in 2013, new Bulldogs president Peter Gordon ( from industrial law firm Slater & Gordon) decided that not only should government be targeted, but so should other clubs.
+Reflecting this fact, in 2013, new Bulldogs president Peter Gordon ( from industrial law firm Slater & Gordon) decided that not only should government be targeted for funding, but so should other clubs.
 Gordon proposed a plan for other clubs to take the risks by investing in blockbuster matches and business development.
 The AFL would then impose a tax on these clubs and the proceeds of the tax would be given to the Bulldogs.
 Gordon's plan was the business equivalent of a worker trying to get ahead in life by enlisting a lawyer to help him say, ‘done me back, need the compo mate.’
+Nevertheless, the AFL decided to indeed give Gordon what he wanted.

-In the end; however, umpiring was used as a more subtle way for the AFL to help the Bulldogs.
-AFL is a sport where directives are given to umpires about how rules should be “interpreted”, and these directives are changed from week to week.
-As a result of these directives, the rules that players need to abide by are not constant.
+As with all rumours, it was not always easy to seperate fact from fiction.
+What definately wasn't fiction was that dodgy umpiring became a subtle way in which the AFL was helping the Bulldogs.
+Specifically, AFL is a sport where directives are given to umpires about how rules should be “interpreted”, and these "directives" are changed from week to week.
+As a result of these "directives", the rules that players need to abide by are not constant throughout a season.
 Furthermore, the AFL can issue directives about interpretations that it knows will favour one team over another.
-In 2016, the directive seemed to be that throwing the ball shouldn’t be penalised if not obvious or an "attempt" to hand ball had been made.
-By co-incidence, this "interpretation" favoured the Bulldogs who had invested in quick ball movement.
+In 2016, the directive seemed to be that throwing the ball shouldn’t be penalised if an "attempt" to hand ball had been made.
+Furthermore, making contact below the knees and injuring opponents should not be penalised if the player wore a red, white and blue jumper.
+By co-incidence, this "interpretation" favoured the Bulldogs who had invested in quick ball movement and the contested ball.

 As the bias became obvious, hashtags such as #freekickbulldgs dominated social media and even made the mainstream press.
-Defenders of the AFL tried to counter by likening those who made accusations of bias as akin to conspiracy theorists who think the moon landing was fake.
-In their logic, there was no way that the multi-millionaires that ran billion dollar industries would be motivated by anything other than the highest moral ethics.
+Defenders of the AFL tried to counter accusations of bias by likening those who made accusations as akin to conspiracy theorists who think the moon landing was fake.
+In their argument, there was no way that the multi-millionaires that ran billion dollar industries would be motivated by anything other than the highest moral ethics.
 Afterall, it was only through having high moral standards that they became rich in the first place.
-The same defenders of the AFL are the same people who think WWF is real and that boxing judges would always deliver a fair verdict as they are professionals.
+In fairness, the people who believe the AFL acts with integrity are the same people who think WWF is real and that boxing judges would always deliver a fair verdict because they are professionals.

 Irrespective of whether it was called “interpretation” instead of bias, and “affirmative action ” instead of cheating, statistics clearly showed that the Bulldogs rode their free kicks into the finals, through the finals and even into the grand final.

-In the grand final against the Sydney Swans, the umpiring became so horrendous that it was impossible for the AFL to pretend that something didn't stink.
+In the grand final against the Sydney Swans, the umpiring was so horrendous that it was impossible for the AFL to pretend that something didn't stink.
 Overall, the Western Bulldogs received 20 free kicks to the Swans’ eight.
 The differential of 12 was the biggest in a grand final since the three-umpire system was introduced in 1994.
-Furthermore, a key Swans player suffered medial ligament damage which ended his match after his knees had been taken from beneath him in a clear violation of the rules.
-No free kick had been paid to the Swans as it had been a key moment of the game.
-A post-match review by the AFL broke from the usual stated line that umpires were always correct to state, the umpiring was "below the level expected."
+Furthermore, throughout the game, Bulldog players consistently threw themselves head first at the legs of opposing Swans’ players in a way that was extremely dangerous as it can break bones and tear leg tendons.
+No free kicks were paid.
+The ploy continued until a key Swans player suffered medial ligament damage which ended his match after his knees had been taken from beneath him.
+At that point, the Grand Final was lost.
+Although free kicks are sometimes let go in order to keep the game flowing, generally umpires draw a line on safety.
+In the grand final, they didn't when it would have required the Bulldogs being penalised.

 Roy Morgan research